Sob1234509876/Omni-com/README.md

 alpha 1.2.1 :
 Fixed the client and server of the vanilla plugin, added run.bat for compiling and running the game.

+alpha 1.2.2 :
+Redone the game types (gts) and factories of src.
+Orignally I was working on the client but I changed to a new computer and progress resetted.